 As food will deteriorate in quality if it’s left too long, make a note of the contents and a use-by date on the Ziploc bag or container.
 Store food with the longest freezer life at the back or bottom of your freezer so that produce that should be eaten first is easy to spot and access.

 For a pro touch, keep a list of stored food on a magnetic whiteboard or pad on the front of the freezer, with use-by dates, so you can see at a glance what you have and plan meals.
-Erase items as you take them out.
+Erase or cross out items as you remove them.

-If you only have an icebox or a smaller integrated freezer, it may well be worth defrosting your fridge-freezer to maximise the volume of storage space before filling it.
+If you only have an icebox or a smaller integrated freezer, and you're planning to store more food for the holidays, it may well be worth defrosting your fridge-freezer to maximise the volume of storage space before filling it.
 Not only is this good practice for the longevity of your appliance, it will free up a surprising amount of space.

 How long can you store food for?